pervognsen/bitwise/README.md

 # Prerequisites

 The intended audience are fluent C programmers.
+Python is used as a secondary language, but knowing Python in advance is not a prerequisite.
 The pace will be quick; while I will give overviews of many different topics, not everything can be covered in depth, so pointers to additional reading material will be provided whenever possible.

 # Schedule